rituraj97/Covid-19-Prediction/README.md

       ![Untitled1](https://user-images.githubusercontent.com/41967963/79075879-0cc04800-7d13-11ea-8949-87c23084b3a5.png)

-   4. Enter valid values, select options in all the input boxes and hit Submit.
+   4. Enter valid values, select options in all the input boxes and hit Submit. (as shown above)

       If everything goes well, you should be able to see the predcited probability in terms of percentage(multiplied by 100) vaule on the 'result.html' page!